jmahoney/jmahoney.github.io/docs/_posts/2025-09-11-seneca-keyboard.md

 The Seneca is the product of one industrial designer's obsession to build the perfect keyboard.
 One that looks, sounds, and feels *exactly* how Ryan Norbauer wants a keyboard to be.

-In this Friday Video [Adam Savage visits Norbaur and they dive deep into space bar stabilisers](https://youtu.be/N3FEv1qw4_w).
+In this Friday Video [Adam Savage visits Norbauer and they dive deep into space bar stabilisers](https://youtu.be/N3FEv1qw4_w).
 And by deep, I mean way further into the rabbit hole that you'd think possible.
 It's a wonderful interview.

 And I really want one of those keyboards.